Special Delivery: Programming with Mailbox Types (Extended Version): Abstract

 \section{Abstract}

 The asynchronous and unidirectional communication model supported by \emph{mailboxes} is a key reason for the success of actor languages like Erlang and Elixir for implementing reliable and scalable distributed systems.
-While many actors may \emph{send} messages to some actor, only the actor may (selectively) \emph{receive} from its mailbox.
 Although actors eliminate many of the issues stemming from shared memory concurrency, they remain vulnerable to communication errors such as protocol violations and deadlocks.
+Behavioural types make it possible to detect communication errors early in the development process, but most work has addressed channel-based languages rather than actor languages.

-\emph{Mailbox types} are a novel behavioural type system for mailboxes first introduced for a process calculus by de'Liguoro and Padovani in 2018, which capture the contents of a mailbox as a commutative regular expression.
+\emph{Mailbox types} are a novel behavioural type system for actors first introduced for a process calculus by de'Liguoro and Padovani in 2018, which capture the contents of a mailbox as a commutative regular expression.
 Due to aliasing and nested evaluation contexts, moving from a process calculus to a programming language is challenging.
+This paper presents \langname, the first programming language design incorporating mailbox types, and describes an algorithmic type system. \langname\ is a higher-order functional language with sums, products, and lists, along with interfaces that allow finer-grained reasoning about mailbox contents.
+Compile-time typechecking in \langname\ detects four classes of behavioural error: protocol violation, unexpected message, forgotten reply and self-deadlock, as well as the usual data type errors.

-This paper presents \langname, the first programming language design incorporating mailbox types, and describes an algorithmic type system.
-We make essential use of quasi-linear typing to tame some of the complexity introduced by aliasing.
-Our algorithmic type system is necessarily co-contextual, achieved through a novel use of backwards bidirectional typing, and we prove it sound and complete with respect to our declarative type system.
-We implement a prototype type checker, and use it to demonstrate the expressiveness of \langname\ on a factory automation case study and a series of examples from the Savina actor benchmark suite.
+The \langname\ type system makes essential use of quasi-linear typing to tame some of the complexity introduced by aliasing.
+We make use of a \emph{co-contextual} algorithmic type system, achieved through a novel use of backwards bidirectional typing, and we prove it sound and complete with respect to our declarative type system.
+We implement a mailbox type checker, and use it to demonstrate the expressiveness of \langname\ on a factory automation case study and a series of examples from the Savina actor benchmark suite.
+This establishes a foundation for applying mailbox typing to practical actor languages such as Erlang, Elixir and Scala/Akka.